NTHU-StarKids/.github/profile/README.md

 ## Introduction

 Founded on November 29, 1971, the NTHU Astronomy Club consists of a group of enthusiasts passionate about exploring the mysteries of the vast cosmos.
-Recognized as a founding member of the Astronoy Club Union of University in Taiwan (中華民國全國大學天文社聯盟), the club plays a pivotal role in the community.
+Recognized as a founding member of the Astronomy Club Union of University in Taiwan (中華民國全國大學天文社聯盟), the club plays a pivotal role in the community.

 ## Activities and Achievements

 - Organizes the renowned "StarKids Camp" at National Tsing Hua University for more than 20 years.
-- Founding member of the Astronoy Club Union of University in Taiwan (中華民國全國大學天文社聯盟).
+- Founding member of the Astronomy Club Union of University in Taiwan (中華民國全國大學天文社聯盟).
 - Equipped with advanced astronomical instruments including guiding systems, four main telescopes with over 10 cm diameter, the high-precision Takahashi EM-200 equatorial mount, and a Nikon Z6 II camera modified for astrophotography.

 ## Mission and Focus